mpv-player/mpv/DOCS/man/vo.rst

     .. note:: This driver is a joke.

+``tct``
+    Color Unicode art video output driver that works on a text console.
+    Depends on support of true color by modern terminals to display the images at full color range.

+    ``--vo-tct-algo=<algo>``
+        Select how to write the pixels to the terminal.

+        half-blocks
+            Uses unicode LOWER HALF BLOCK character to achieve higher vertical resolution.
+(Default.)
+        plain
+            Uses spaces.
+Causes vertical resolution to drop twofolds, but in theory works in more places.

 ``image``
     Output each frame into an image file in the current directory.
 Each file takes the frame number padded with leading zeros as name.